bootstrapworld/curriculum/lessons/numbers-inside-video-games/langs/en-us/slides.md

 Turn to @printable-exercise{pages/NoticeAndWonder.adoc}.

 1. Write down what you _notice_ about the game.
-*"Notice"s should be statements, not questions.
-What stood out to you?
-What do you remember?*

 1. Write down what you _wonder_ about the game?
-*What questions do you have about how it works?*

 <!--
 This pedagogy has a @link{https://www.learning-space.org/Page/96, rich grounding in literature}, and is used throughout this course.
 In the "Notice" phase, students are asked to crowd-source their observations.
 No observation is too small or too silly!
 By listening to other students' observations, students may find themselves taking a closer look at the game.
 The "Wonder" phase involves students raising questions, but they must also explain the context for those questions.
 Sharon Hessney (moderator for the NYTimes excellent @link{https://www.nytimes.com/column/whats-going-on-in-this-graph, What's going on in this Graph?} activity) sometimes calls this "what do you wonder...and *why*?".
 Both of these phases should be done in groups or as a whole class, with adequate time given to each.